Wiley Nickel NC-13

 2018

-Nickel was first elected to represent the 16th senate district with over 65% of the vote on November 6, 2018.[16]
-His seat was one of six seats Democrats picked up to break the Republican supermajority in the North Carolina General Assembly.[17][18][19]
+Nickel was first elected to represent the 16th senate district with over 65% of the vote on November 6, 2018.[21]
+He held a seat that had been opened when incumbent Jay Chaudhuri was redistricted into the neighboring 15th district.[22]
+His victory helped to break the Republican supermajority in the North Carolina General Assembly, flipping one of six Republican Senate seats from red to blue.[23][24][25]

 2020